mrahhal/MR.Patterns.Repository/README.md

 Provides a base when implementing the repository pattern with EF6.

-(Version 3.0 and above supports netcoreapp 3 and EF 6.4)
+(Version 3.1 and above supports EF 6.4)

 ## Objectives